Best Pubs, Sports Bars & Live Music in Bangkok (2026 Guide)

 Tawandang Brewery Rama 3

 Half German beer hall, half Thai cabaret show.
-It’s a theatrical, sensory overload with a live band that never quits.
-Their pork knuckle is legendary, and the beer is brewed on-site.
+It's a theatrical, sensory overload with a live band that never quits.
+Their pork knuckle is legendary, and the lager, dunkel and weizen are all brewed in-house by a German brewmaster.
+It's a cavernous hall seating well over a thousand — one of the biggest beer halls in the city.

 Why Expats Go: Spectacle, big groups, and jaw-dropping cabaret.